effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Monitor

-Don't work primarily on your notebook monitor for ergonomic reasons (also see [Webcam](#webcam)).
+Don't work primarily on your notebook monitor for ergonomic reasons and because of [issues with the webcam position](#webcam)).
 Get an external 27" 4K display.
 Scale your content as it's easier on the eyes.
-No ultra-wide or 5K -- it's not worth it because it makes sharing your screen harder (resolutions don't match well)!
+No ultra-wide or 5K -- it's not worth it because it makes displaying your shared screen hard!
 We would love to see a webcam built-in, good speakers and Thunderbolt 3 in a beautiful design.
 Unfortunately none of currently available monitors matches these requirements.
-So, we bought [EIZO EV2785 ($1000), a good 4K IPS display](https://www.eizoglobal.com/products/flexscan/ev2785/index.html), and we're quite happy with it.
+So, we bought [EIZO EV2785 ($1000), a good 4K IPS display](https://www.eizoglobal.com/products/flexscan/ev2785/index.html) to get at least with a beautiful design, and we're quite happy with it.

 ## Wi-Fi

-Connection disruptions are annoying for everyone.
+A flaky connection is annoying for everyone.
 For a reliable and fast connection, use a [Cat 7 ethernet cable](https://www.amazon.com/AmazonBasics-Network-Ethernet-Patch-Cable/dp/B013PUMX8I) to connect your computer to your router.
 If you have to resort to Wi-Fi, invest, for the sake of your team, in high quality access points.
 We recommend Ubiquiti [Unifi](https://www.ui.com/unifi/unifi-ap-ac-pro/) and [Amplifi](https://amplifi.com/amplifi-hd).